-Most people live whether interlectually, morally or physically in a restricted circle of their potential. – Micheal Neal Author, Inside out Revolution
+Most people live whether intellectually, morally or physically in a restricted circle of their potential. – Michael Neil, Author, Inside out Revolution

 As little children, we loved speaking about our dreams and aspirations, before us was a world full of possibilities.
-After our little girls watched the film musical ‘The greatest showman’ she had a new vivid dream.
-She wants to become – an actress and singer like Hugh Jackman.
+After our little girl watched the film musical ‘The greatest showman’ she was blown away and it birthed in her a new vivid dream.
+She was inspired by Zendeya and Hugh Jackman to pursue her dream of becoming a singer and an actress.
 She sees no obstacle and has started taking steps to see her dream come true.
-She practices singing on her piano and has started acting and drama classes.
+She practices singing on her piano and is keen on acting and drama classes.

 I don’t believe I’m alone in this.
 That’s why I wrote this blog.
-So stick with me on this journey to discover and defeat our dream stopper.
-Allowing our dream to dies is like snuffing out light in our soul.
+So stick with me on this journey to discover and defeat your dream stopper.
+Allowing your dream to die is like snuffing out the light in your soul.

 In order to change the world, change must begin with us.
 Investing in our personal growth prepares us for what our dream will require of us.
 You can receive a guide on personal development here.

 David had practiced his slingshot to perfection away from prying eyes.
 Its’ not surprising that many thought he was a joke when he confidently stepped up and offered to fight the giant.
-What they didn’t know was that when he struck the lion and bear when they threatened his sheep, the stage was being set for him to encounter and slay a giant.
+What they didn’t know was that he had struck the lion and bear while alone in the fields, and that when he did the stage was set for him to encounter and slay a giant.

 Doubt kills more dreams than failure does – Tony Robbins